 Doing time, time, time in an exponential rhyme

 If the security parameter is n, we will tolerate it if the amount of work the defender must do is proportional to na for any a > 1.
 That’s what we mean when we say the work is “polynomial in n“.
-So if the work goes up with the square or cube of n we might grumble and seek more practical systems, but no matter how big the power than n is raised to gets, this is still a polynomial expression.
+So if the work goes up with the square or cube of n we might grumble and seek more practical systems, but no matter how big the power that n is raised to gets, this is still a polynomial expression.
 An algorithm that works this way is called a “polynomial time algorithm”.

-For the attacker we want to the number of computations needed to be proptional to an expression in which n is in the exponent.
+For the attacker we want the number of computations needed to be proptional to an expression in which n is in the exponent.
 So if the work to the attacker is proportional to bⁿ for any b > 1, so that the work is

 exponential in n.
 (Those of you who know this stuff, know that I’m leaving some things out and am taking some shortcuts.)

-It might seem that a “big” polynomial get us bigger numbers than a “small” exponential, but no matter how much a polynomial function starts out ahead of an exponential, the exponential will will always catch up.
+It might seem that a “big” polynomial get us bigger numbers than a “small” exponential, but no matter how much a polynomial function starts out ahead of an exponential, the exponential will always catch up.
 Let’s compare the exponential y=1.1ˣ with the polynomial y=x⁶ + 2.
-For values of x below a few hundred, it looks like the polynomial is the run away winner.But we inevitably reach a point where the exponential function catches up.
+For values of x below a few hundred, it looks like the polynomial is the runaway winner.But we inevitably reach a point where the exponential function catches up.
 For the particularly examples I’ve given, the exponential catches up with the polynomial when x is about 372.73.

 Finally, if we go just a bit beyond the point where the exponential overtakes the polynomial, we see that the exponential completely flattens the polynomial.

-Some computations will take a number of steps that are polynomial in n (“polynomial time algorithms”, and others will be exponential (“exponential time algorithms”).
+Some computations will take a number of steps that are polynomial in n (“polynomial time algorithms”), and others will be exponential (“exponential time algorithms”).
 We say that a task is infeasible if there is no polynomial time algorithm to complete it with a non-negligible chance of success.
 I have not defined what a non-negligible chance of success is, but as the article appears to be growing in length exponentially, I will leave that discussion for our forums.

 When we have this sort of asymmetry, where the work done by the attacker grows exponentially with the security parameter, but grows at most polynomially for the defender, there will always be some security factor beyond which the work to be done by the attacker is so enormously larger than what the defender must do as to just not be an option for any attacker.